GrzegorzBanaszak/node-docker-ts/README.md

 DATABASE_URL="mysql://login:password@localhost:3306/dbname"
 ```

-Ff you have database url then enter
+If you have database url then enter

 ```
 npm install